 However, I would suggest you register with the militia in Tiraspol if you intend on staying overnight.
 The guys at the border will give you the address.
 Day trippers need not worry.
 There are different procedures involved with regards to catching the train into Transnistria from either Chisinau or Kiev, so perhaps do some current research – or even better, ask the question in the comments below – I’m sure someone will help out.

-Additionally, if you’re planning on staying overnight, my opinion is that the Tiraspol Hostel is pretty bad accomodation.
-Apologies Tim, but really, I need to go back to Chunking Mansions, Kowloon circa 1993 to recall accomodation in that state of cleanliness and comfort.
+Additionally, if you’re planning on staying overnight, my opinion is that the Tiraspol Hostel is pretty bad accommodation.
+I would need to go back to Chunking Mansions, Kowloon circa 1993 to recall accommodation in that state of cleanliness and comfort.
 That is to say, dirty and uncomfortable.
 However, the Vodka was free, and I did get to learn a few things about the many unknown breakaway nations chatting with like-minded nerds who specialise in former Soviet breakaway territories.
 So, if you’re into that sort of thing, contact Tim.
 But, I would suggest registering with the police/militia in Tiraspol, no matter what Tim suggests is the “best” thing to do.

 I would also add that as a driver of a foreign car, you may be seen as an easy target for bribes.
 It happened to me.
 Long story.
-But hey, when you’re in an unrecognised militartised area deep in Eastern Europe, you sort of expect to pay a bribe here and there.
+But hey, when you’re in an unrecognised militarised area deep in Eastern Europe, you sort of expect to pay a bribe here and there.
 No big deal.

 There’s a restaurant on the main street of Tiraspol called “7 Fridays” (written in Russian, maybe just look out for a big “7”), on the main drag – October 25th Street.
 Great for food or just drinks.
 Good service and prices, with nice food.
 Head down the side and around the back to a cool outdoor space.
 Steer clear of Andy’s Pizza (average food at best, with terrible service).
 Also – the local Vodka is really cheap, and actually a tasty drop.
 The cognac called “Kvint”, is locally famous.
 Supermarkets and mini-supermarkets are dotted around the city.